imbelal/AltMediatR/README.md

 Please ensure your code adheres to the project's coding standards and includes tests where applicable.

 ## License
-This project does not currently specify a license.
-Contact the repository owner (imbelal) for licensing details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.